Parent Letter

 The following list of games, excerpted from Games and Their Uses in Mathematics Learning (Sharma, 2008),

-will help your child sharpen thinking skills, makes inferences, draw
+will help your child sharpen thinking skills, make inferences, draw

 conclusions, evaluate answers and strengthen reasoning.
 Beside each